 Despite the RPG trappings, the protagonists never talk to each other in-game; the narrative only progresses through the cutscenes.
-Though they rely on a fancier variety of cel-shaded 3D than the in-game graphics, their collective effect is that of watching some mid-tier ’90s OVA; trite dialogues, stylistic flair and a near-complete absence of exposition making the story intriguing despite its cliched nature.
+Though they rely on a fancier variety of cel-shaded 3D than the in-game graphics, they evoke some mid-tier ’90s OVA; trite dialogues, stylistic flair and a near-complete absence of exposition making the story intriguing despite its cliched nature.
 They are fully-voiced, the acting neither bad nor good.
 Those story scenes don’t take up all that much time; considering the length and difficulty of certain dungeons, you might go hours without seeing one.

 There isn’t much to the first monsters you’ll fight, and it’s easy to dismiss the game early on as dull and repetitive.
 What saves it ultimately is how distinct each monster’s fighting style is, forcing you to adapt and remain focused at all times, combined with the usual dungeon crawler appeal of amassing loot and building up your character.